srishtii06/probable-carnival/README.md

-# probable-carnival
+# Mini Projects
-Hi myself Srishti
+Hi myself Srishti,these are some basic projects that I have made using Python.